Jingtian1989/matrix/README.md

-	Multiple threads run on different cpus(set by cpu affinity) execute matrix mul- tiply, when they are designed to write the adjacent memory address in matrix C, the memory items may be just right mapped to the same cache line, there will be some waste of time to keep cache consistence inside of the cpu.
+	Multiple threads run on different cpus(set by cpu affinity) execute matrix mul- tiply, when they are designed to write the adjacent memory address in matrix C, there will be a waste of time for each cpu to keep the cache line consistence.

-	So it's better to partition the threads to write different cache line avoiding the cache consistence waste.
+	So it's better to partition the threads to write different cache line avoiding the consistence waste.

 ##	Testing Result